cohere-ai/sandbox-toy-semantic-search/README.md

 to get vim to open the indexed text files at the locations returned by the search algorithm. (use `:qall` to close both the window and the quickfix navigator).
 You can cycle through the returned results using `:cn` and `:cp`.
 The results aren't perfect; it's semantic search, so you would expect the matching to be a bit fuzzy.
-Despite this, I often find you can get the answer to your question in the first few results, and using cohere's API lets you express your question in natural language, and let's you build a suprisingly effective search engine in just a few lines of code.
+Despite this, I often find you can get the answer to your question in the first few results, and using Cohere's API lets you express your question in natural language, and let's you build a suprisingly effective search engine in just a few lines of code.

 ### Example queries